 about dance anywhere®

 What if there was a public celebration of dance everywhere, around the world, simultaneously?
 What if, in one moment, the whole world started dancing?
-Why wait for a performance opportunity to come your way?
-No audition, no application, no references, no formal dance training needed.
-Everyone is invited!

-dance anywhere® is a simultaneous worldwide public art performance and we want YOU to be the star!
-For the past 7 years, people of all ages and artistic capacities have made dances in parks, museums, street corners, schools, work places, community centers, bathrooms, and just about anywhere you can imagine.
+Since 2005, people of all ages and artistic capacities have made dances in parks, museums, street corners, schools, work places, community centers, offices, and just about anywhere you can imagine.
 Participants have been professional dancers and artists, plumbers, doctors, soccer players, teachers and politicians.
 Some dances are choreographed, some are improvised, and some stretch the definition of what dance is.

 Where will you be?